MiguelC23/XAI-Skin-Cancer-Detection-A-Prototype-Based-Deep-Learning-Architecture-with-Non-Expert-Supervision/Test_Black-Box/ReadMe.md

-The image folder of the PH2 dataset has two subfolders, one for each class (MEL and NV), and the same applies to the folder containing the masks.
-In the case of the Derm7pt dataset, the image folder contains 6 subfolders, each corresponding to a class (BCC, BKL, DF, MEL, NV, VASC), and the same structure is present in the masks folder.
-It is worth noting that the images have dimensions of 224x224x3, while the masks have dimensions of 224x224x1.
-The masks serve to identify important/relevant pixels (inside the boundary of the skin lesion) in this medical context, represented by 0, and non-relevant/unimportant pixels (outside the boundary of the skin lesion) are represented by 1.
+The image folder of the PH2 dataset has two subfolders, one for each class (MEL and NV).
+In the case of the Derm7pt dataset, the image folder contains 6 subfolders, each corresponding to a class (BCC, BKL, DF, MEL, NV, VASC).
+It is worth noting that the images have dimensions of 224x224x3.